Igud HaRabbonim

 across North America.
 Founded in 1942, it has for years received publicity from Rabbi Sholom Klass and The Jewish Press.

 The organization has an active beth din (rabbinical court) in the greater New York City metropolitan area.
-Just like any other binding arbitration, its decisions are binding in civil courts if the litigants agree to appoint the beth din to arbitrate their dispute.
+Just as in any other binding arbitration, its decisions are binding in civil courts if the litigants agree to appoint the beth din to arbitrate their dispute.

-The organization's first president and co-founder was Rabbi Dr. Samuel A. Turk.
-Rabbi Gershon Tannenbaum served as director.
-Rabbi Abraham Hecht (1922-2013) served as President until his passing in 2013.
-Rabbi Yaakov Spivak served as a member of the Presidium until his passing in 2021.